nour609/QurtabaHouseFinanceApproval/README.md

 https://github.com/

 ## License
 This project is open source.
-Anyone can use it to select members who participate in competitions based on various factors to be taken into consideration, such as seniority, submission time, desire, etc.
+Anyone can use it to select memberResponse who participate in competitions based on various factors to be taken into consideration, such as seniority, submission time, desire, etc.